-The San Mateo County Drug Court is a collaborative effort between the San Mateo County Superior Court, the District Attorney’s Office, San Mateo Private Defender Program, Probation Department, Behavioral Health and Recovery Services “BHRS” (through Alcohol and Other Drug Services Division “AOD”), and Sheriff’s Department.
+The San Mateo County Drug Court is a collaborative effort between the San Mateo County Superior Court, the District Attorney’s Office, San Mateo Private Defender Program, Probation Department, Behavioral Health and Recovery Services (BHRS) through the Alcohol and Other Drug Services Division (AOD), and Sheriff’s Office.

-The goal of Drug Court is to achieve reduction in recidivism and mitigation of the effects of substance abuse on the participant, the justice system, and society as a whole, by working with defendants in a judicially-supervised, team-based, and treatment-grounded modality.
+The goal of Drug Court is to achieve reduction in recidivism and mitigation of the effects of substance abuse on the participant, the justice system, and society by working with defendants in a judicially-supervised, team-based, and treatment-grounded modality.

 To be eligible for Drug Court, the defendant must be charged with a violation of any of the following listed charges, enter a plea to the charge(s) [for pre-plea consideration, see below], admit any priors, and be assessed by the Drug Court team as eligible for Drug Court.
 Charges for drug sales, possession of drugs for purpose of sale, manufacture of drugs, and other heightened H&S violations are not eligible for Drug Court.
 The eligible charges are as follows:

 - H&S §11377 Possession of Controlled Substance

 - H&S §11358 Cultivation of Marijuana for Personal Use